The following post is from Katie of Kitchen Stewardship: Our Bradley Method Birth Plan

-- Avoid artificial induction at all times, including waiting 12 hours+ if water breaks at onset of labor, going past estimated due date, and not breaking the bag of waters.
+- Avoid artificial induction at all times, including waiting for 12 hours+ if water breaks at the onset of labor, going past the estimated due date, and not breaking the bag of waters.

 - Use natural induction techniques if necessary to induce or speed up labor.